|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 USN August 1, 1942

 Justin Taylan 2012

 On September 15, 1941 assigned to Motor Torpedo Boat Squadron 2 (MTBS 2).
-After the start of the Pacific War, this PT-Boat was assigned hull number "3" painted in white on the front and side of the cabin, in an attempt to confuse enemy agents that might observe the vessel in the United States or Central America.
+After the start of the Pacific War, this PT-Boat was assigned hull number "3" painted in white on the front and side of the cabin, in an attempt to confuse enemy agents that might observe the vessel in the United States or operating in Central America.

 During the summer of 1942, transported to the Panama Canal Zone.
 On August 1, 1942 Motor Torpedo Boat Squadron 2 (MTBS 2) PT Boats including PT-48 were photographed in a row at Taboga in Panama.
 Assigned "No. 3 in an attempt to mislead potential enemy spies and photographed at Taboga in Panama with PT-46, PT-40, PT-60 and PT-45.

 On September 19, 1942 PT-38, PT-46, PT-48 and PT-60 were towed by USS Bellatrix (AKA-3) and USS Jamestown (PG-55) to Espiritu Santo where they were then transfered to USS Hovey (DD-208) and USS Southard (DD-207) and towed to a point 300 miles off Tulagi where they proceeded under their own power arriving at dawn on October 12, 1942 to Tulagi PT Boat Base (Sesapi).
 Nicknamed "Prep Tom" and "Deuce".